Leonora Carrington: Themes and major works

 Carrington stated that: "I painted for myself...I never believed anyone would exhibit or buy my work."
 She was not interested in the writings of Sigmund Freud, as were other Surrealists in the movement.
 She instead focused on magical realism and alchemy and used autobiographical detail and symbolism as the subjects of her paintings.
 Carrington was interested in presenting female sexuality as she experienced it, rather than as that of male Surrealists' characterization of female sexuality.
 Carrington's work of the 1940s is focused on the underlying theme of women's role in the creative process.

 Carrington's work is identified and compared with the Surrealist movement.
 Within the movement, there was a strong exploration of the woman's body combined with the mysterious forces of nature.
-During this time women artists correlated the feminine figure with creative nature while using ironic stances.
+During this time, female artists correlated the feminine figure with creative nature while using ironic stances.

-When painting, she used small brushstroke techniques building up layers in a meticulous manner, creating rich imagery.
+When painting, she used small-brushstroke techniques, building up layers in a meticulous manner, creating rich imagery.

 In Self-Portrait (Inn of the Dawn Horse) (1937–38), Carrington reflects on her own identity, associating herself with both the horse and hyena.
 She offers her own interpretation of female sexuality by looking toward her own sexual reality rather than theorizing on the subject, as was custom by other Surrealists in the movement.
 Carrington's move away from the characterization of female sexuality subverted the traditional male role of the Surrealist movement.
 Self-Portrait (1937–38) also offers insight into Carrington's interest in the "alchemical transformation of matter and her response to the Surrealist cult of desire as a source of creative inspiration."
 Self Portrait further explores the duality that comes with being a woman.
 This concept of duality is explored by Carrington using a mirror to assert duality of the self and the self being an observer with being observed.
 The hyena depicted in Self-Portrait (1937–38) joins both male and female into a whole, metaphoric of the worlds of the night and the dream.
 The symbol of the hyena is present in many of Carrington's later works, including "La Debutante" in her book of short stories The Oval Lady.